Neiman Marcus Popovers with strawberry butter, these amazing buttery delights are the perfect meal starter.

 Recipe is from Neiman Marcus Cookbook by Kevin Garvin and John Harrison.

-Editor’s Note: Images and content were updated in October 2014.
+Editor’s Note: The original post was published on November 11, 2012.
+Images and contents were updated on October 19, 2014.